jennifermorin/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+Jennifer Morin, MBA, PMP, is a faculty member of the Integrated Business Program at UCF teaching courses in Project Management and Managing Small Business Finance.
+She enjoys teaching in a unique, innovative flipped classroom format with a focus on student soft-skill development and learning outcome achievement through highly interactive and applied learning experiences.
+Ms. Morin has also served as adjunct business faculty for Florida Tech Online and Eastern Florida State College.

+Ms. Morin is also an academic consultant, partnering with higher education industry leaders as a curriculum/course/content developer for both student and instructor resource materials across a wide variety of business disciplines including project management, management, accounting, finance, organizational behavior, human resource management, entrepreneurship, marketing, and quality management.

-Jennifer Morin is a instructor of project management in the integrated business program at the University of Central Florida.
-Her research interests include project management, education, and technology in both the classroom and the field.
+Ms. Morin is currently a student in the Texts and Technology doctoral program at the University of Central Florida.
+Her research interests include project management, education, gaming, communications, and technology in both the classroom and the field.

-More bio if I want...